ITensor/website/docs/cppv3/classes/index.md

   `operator!=(Index other) -> bool`

-  Comparison operators: two Index objects are equal if they are copies of the same original Index (have the same id) and have the same prime level.
+  Comparison operators: two Index objects are equal if they are copies of the same original Index (have the same id) and have the same prime level and tags.

-  The name, size, and IndexType of Index objects play no explicit role in comparing them.
-(Of course, all Index objects which compare equal will have the same name, size, and IndexType since they are all copies of the same original Index.)
-Creating a new Index "i2" with the same name, size, and IndexType as another Index "i1" does not mean that i2==i1, since i2 will have a different id number.
+  The size of the Index objects play no explicit role in comparing them.
+(Of course, all Index objects which compare equal will have the same size, since they are all copies of the same original Index.)
+Creating a new Index "i2" with the same size, tags, and prime level as another Index "i1" does not mean that i2==i1, since i2 will have a different id number.

 * `operator<(Index other) -> bool`

   Defines an ordering of Index objects &mdash; useful for sorting and finding Index instances in collections.

-* `.noprimeEquals(Index other) -> bool`
+* `equalsIgnorePrime(Index i1, Index i2) -> bool`

-  Return `true` if this Index and other are copies of the same original Index, regardless of prime level.
+  Return `true` if Index i1 and Index i2 are copies of the same original Index and have the same tags, regardless of prime level.

 * `explicit operator int()`